mushroomhostage/RealisticChat/README.md

 **megaphoneFactor** (2.0): Multiply chat range by this value when player is holding a megaphone (diamond).

+**megaphoneWidthDegrees** (70.0): Width of the megaphone conical region in front of the player, in degrees.
+70 is the default Minecraft field-of-view.

 **earTrumpetEnable** (true): Enable or disable ear trumpets.

 **earTrumpetEnableCrafting** (true): Enable or disable crafting of ear trumpets.